What You’ll Learn 🧩

 Value-based export - writes the N-th sample for each channel where N represents the time from start to finish.
 When all N-th samples are written, N is increased by the time step of the channel with the highest synchronous rate.

-Export type can be defined inside get_ExportType() function.
+The export type can be defined inside the get_ExportType() function.

 Example - exporting data as text to be imported into Dewesoft

-As already mentioned, this example can be obtained using the MUI Plugin Wizard.
-If you are not familiar with the basic settings MUI Plugin Wizard provides, you can read more about them in Basic custom plugin development in C++ under Example: New C++ Plugin.
+As already mentioned, this example can be generated using the MUI Plugin Wizard.
+If you're not familiar with the basic settings the MUI Plugin Wizard provides, you can read more about them in the Basic Custom Plugin Development in C++ section under Example: New C++ Plugin.

-To create the same example as we are using in this tutorial, you have to select "Dewesoft Test Export Example" in the combo box, as seen in the picture.
+To create the same example used in this tutorial, select "Dewesoft Test Export Example" from the combo box, as shown in the image.

-This example shows a complete example of how to create a text file, which can later be imported into the Dewesoft.
-It will also serve as a solid foundation for your very own custom export.
-Once the project is created, you should be able to see the following project structure.
+This example demonstrates a complete process for creating a text file that can later be imported into Dewesoft.
+It also serves as a solid foundation for building your own custom export.
+Once the project is created, you should see the following project structure:

-Most of the work is done in the selected files:
+Most of the development work is done in the selected files.

 ui folder - user interface and its actions are defined there